 The balances you attach to the SOE Details Information are defined at business group level, hence even if you change the user category profile it will not have any result on the data defined in the SOE Details Information.

-Note: Saudi Users: Oracle Payroll provides Saudi SOE Balance Attributes to view the SOE report.
+Additional Information: Saudi Users: Oracle Payroll provides Saudi SOE Balance Attributes to view the SOE report.
 You can use the predefined balance attributes or create your own balance attributes.

 Setting initial values for balances is an essential task for new customers migrating from other systems.